kdm1411/Shopping-Sales-Analysis/README.md

 - Invest in marketing campaigns during the peak sales season to maximize revenue and also the summer & winter seasons.
 - Focus on expanding and promoting products in the accessories category.
 - implement sales strategies like promotions & discount for the female gender produts.
+- Attention should be given to the teenage products as it recorded a low patronage.

 ### Limitations.